theochita/terraform-provider-pleasantpassword/docs/data-sources/pleasantpassword_folder.md

 page_title: "pleasantpassword_folder Data Source - terraform-provider-pleasant-password-server"
 subcategory: ""
 description: |-
-  Example data source
+  The folder data source can be used to access information about a folder.
 ---

 # pleasantpassword_folder (Data Source)

-Example data source
+The `folder` data source can be used to access information about a folder.

 ## Example Usage